FergusFettes/MayorOfWhoville/README.md

 For this you need docker.
 And nothing else of course, such is the beauty of docker.
 Oh, actually you might need docker-compose too.

+Ah and to hear the audio you need to install the requirements with

+`pip install -m extern_requirements.txt`

 To start with, build the images with
 `docker build -t whoville .`